WHU-Sigma/HyperSIGMA/HyperspectralUnmixing/Readme.md

 <strong> Hyperspectral unmixing </strong>  task aims to address the complex spectral mixtures in hyperspectral data by decomposing each pixel’s spectral signature into pure spectral signatures (<strong> endmembers </strong>) and their corresponding proportions (<strong> abundances </strong>).<br>

 ## 🌷 Dataset
 This repo contains the Urban dataset.
-You can download it [Baidu Drive](https://pan.baidu.com/s/1goRUhWfNuvrPXxJI1tYC0A?pwd=fsh4) or [Google Drive](https://drive.google.com/drive/folders/1knDHHIEegM9orFv-JJrCgJXkmIjn2oue?usp=sharing). <br>
+You can download it by [Baidu Drive](https://pan.baidu.com/s/1goRUhWfNuvrPXxJI1tYC0A?pwd=fsh4) or [Google Drive](https://drive.google.com/drive/folders/1knDHHIEegM9orFv-JJrCgJXkmIjn2oue?usp=sharing). <br>

 ## 🔨 Usage